mattva01/schooltool/README.txt

 Those interested in installing into a non-standard location should investigate the --paths and --default-config option for the install distutils commands.

-NOTE: If you are using a Linux distribution for which packages exist, you should consider using those packages instead of this procedure.
+NOTE: If you are using a Linux distribution for which a SchoolTool package exists, you should consider using that package instead.

 Running SchoolTool